cflint/CFLint/README.md

 ## Creating reports

 CFLint supports a variety of output options that you can control via command-line flags.
-If youy want more information about the inner workings of CFLint during execution you can run CFLint in verbose mode by supplying -verbose or -v at the command line.
+If you want more information about the inner workings of CFLint during execution you can run CFLint in verbose mode by supplying `-verbose` or `-v` at the command line.

 ### XML

-The flag -xml instructs CFLint to create XML.
+The flag `-xml` instructs CFLint to create XML.
 There are two options for XML reporting.

-The first option is what we call CFlint XML.
-It's an internal format that adheres to a basic schema.
+The first option is what we call CFLint XML.
+It's an internal format that adheres to a basic schema found [here](/src/main/resources/schemas/cflint-result.xsd).
 You could then use this format as-is or to do further processing of your choice.

-The seconds option is Findbugs XML.
-The resulting XML document adheres to the current version of the Findbugs Bugcollection XML Schema Definition (src/main/resources/findbugs/bugcollection.xsd) and can be used in most CI-/Build-Server products.
-Jetbrains Team City 10+ can import this format out of the box.
+The seconds option is FindBugs XML.
+The resulting XML document adheres to the current version of the FindBugs BugCollection [XML Schema Definition](src/main/resources/findbugs/bugcollection.xsd) and can be used in most CI-/Build-Server products.
+JetBrains TeamCity 10+ can import this format out of the box.

-Please note: Currently it's not possible to produce BOTH flavours of XML reports at the same time.
+*Please note*: Currently it's not possible to produce BOTH flavours of XML reports at the same time.
 This is a known limitation.
 If you feel this hinders your use of CFLint, please raise an issue.

 #### CFLint XML

 To create CFLint XML provide the following command-line arguments:

     -xml -xmlstyle cflint -xmlfile <outputFileName>

 Example of CFLint XML:

     <?xml version="1.0" encoding="UTF-8" ?>